inkVerb/VIP/401-shell/Lesson-12.md

 ## Secure Scripts
 - ***This lesson was only the beginning, security is a career in itself!!***
 - Security concepts are similar in most programming languages
+- Three Golden Rules of General Security & Safety:
+  1. **Don't do more than necessary**
+  2. **Don't do more less necessary**
+  3. **Be proper: follow formatting and procedure**
 - Best practices:
   1. Sanitize user input for what it should be, [character class](https://github.com/inkVerb/VIP/blob/master/Cheat-Sheets/Characters.md) tests are great!
+  2. Don't use file extensions in script file names, `.sh` if you must
+  3. Always quote variables
-  2. Use absolute paths for normal commands, find them with: `which COMMAND`
+  4. Use absolute paths for normal commands, find them with: `which COMMAND`
-  3. Quote variables & use normal formatting, you should anyway
-  4. Don't use file extensions on scripts, `.sh` if you must
+  5. Don't put `.` (here) in your `$PATH` setting
-  5. Read other guides, such as:
+  6. Read other guides, such as:
     - [Shell Style Guide from Google](https://google.github.io/styleguide/shell.xml)
     - [Shell Script Security from Apple](https://developer.apple.com/library/archive/documentation/OpenSource/Conceptual/ShellScripting/ShellScriptSecurity/ShellScriptSecurity.html)